Ocean Beach, San Francisco: Climate change adaptation project

 Ocean Beach has experienced erosion hot spots for decades.
 During the winter of 2009-10, storms led to $5 million for emergency remediation due to erosion.
 The United States Geological Survey predicts that 25% to 70% of the California coastline will disappear by 2100, if no changes to greenhouse gas emissions are made.
-The Ocean Beach Climate Change Adaptation Project is the "...the first major climate change adaptation project in San Francisco," according to San Francisco Water Power Sewer.
+The Ocean Beach Climate Change Adaptation Project is "...the first major climate change adaptation project in San Francisco," according to San Francisco Water Power Sewer.
 It plans to create a buried seawall to protect infrastructure, such as a wastewater treatment plant, pump station, and recycled water facility.
 The project plans to build a seaside trail and aims to protect the coastal area.
 The first improvements were made in 2015.

 Sunset Dunes

 In March 2025, the Great Highway that runs along the beach became permanently closed to traffic (between Lincoln Boulevard and Sloat Boulevard), following the passing of Proposition K, and 40,000 cubic yards of sand was removed from the north side of the beach to the south side of the beach.
 This portion of the Great Highway was repurposed as the Sunset Dunes park and officially opened on April 12, 2025.
 13,000 people visited the park for its opening day.
 A skateboarding area was opened in June 2025.
 In August 2025, it was announced that a family-friendly "Park Zone" would be created on the west side of the park's median while a "Multi-Use Zone" for scooters, e-bikes, and runners would be on the east side.
 The park plans include murals, lounge spaces, and event seating for live music.
 The park project is a collaboration between San Francisco Recreation and Park Department, San Francisco Municipal Transportation Agency (MTA), Public Utilities Commission (PUC), and San Francisco Department of Public Works (DPW).

 Sunset Dunes has seen both supporters and critics.
 Supporters have appreciated the focus on municipal improvements and community spaces, as well as the fast development cycle.
 Critics have voiced concerns over traffic congestion in the neighborhood.
 In September 2025, Joel Engardio was recalled as a San Francisco district supervisor, in reaction to his support of Sunset Dunes.
 Some pieces of art in the park have been vandalized.
+In January 2026, San Francisco Superior Court Judge Jeffrey Ross rejected a lawsuit that aimed to undo Proposition K. Some businesses along the Great Highway have reported increases in sales since the opening of the park, while others have reported minor or negligible changes, as of March 2026.